Table of contests:

 - Is there a particular product that stood out?

-Knowing what you sold last year is essential as you might start planning your stock from now.
-In fact, you need to make sure you'll have plenty of stock for seasonal products that you will likely sell this year as well.
+Knowing last year’s sales is essential, as you may need to start planning your stock imminently.
+In fact, you need to make sure you'll have plenty of stock for seasonal products that you will sell this year as well.